ibm-cloud-docs/discovery-data/connector-web-cloud.md

 ## Prerequisite step
 {: #connector-web-cloud-prereq-task}

+{{site.data.keyword.SecureGatewayfull}} is being deprecated.
+Existing clients who use {{site.data.keyword.SecureGateway}} can get guidance on migrating to the {{site.data.keyword.satellitelong}} Connector before the End of Support date.
+For more information, see the [{{site.data.keyword.SecureGateway}} deprecation dates and deprecation details.](/docs/SecureGateway?topic=SecureGateway-dep-overview){: external}.
+{: deprecated}

 If you want to connect to a website that is hosted behind a firewall, set up an {{site.data.keyword.SecureGatewayfull}} connection first.